typesense/showcase-conversational-search-pg-essays/README.md

 # Conversational search with Typesense + Next.js App router

-This demo showcases Typesense's [conversational search](https://typesense.org/docs/26.0/api/conversational-search-rag.html#conversational-search-rag) features in a Next.js (App router) project.
+This demo showcases Typesense's [conversational search](https://typesense.org/docs/26.0/api/conversational-search-rag.html#conversational-search-rag) features.

+The dataset contains [essays](https://paulgraham.com/articles.html) authored by [Paul Graham](https://twitter.com/paulg), indexed in Typesense.

+Questions are sent directly Typesense, which has a built-in RAG pipeline to return a conversation response, using the indexed dataset as context.

 ## Pre-requisites